 Scientists say the COVID-19 vaccine will still protect against the new strain of COVID-19

 The two vaccines that have been approved in the U.S. were created by Moderna and Pfizer-BioNTech.
 Both companies are confident that their vaccines will still be effective against the new strain of COVID-19, as they are created to work even when the virus mutates.

 Get doctor visits, lab tests, prescription, and more.
 Affordable copays.
 Available 35+ states.

 Most of the sites on the virus that trigger an immune response have not been affected by the new mutations; therefore, the vaccine should still prompt the body to create antibodies to fight against the new strain.

-Will the Pfizer-BioNTech and modern vaccine protected against the new strain?
+Will the vaccine be protected against the new strain?

 Both companies will be testing their vaccine on the new strain to ensure that it is still effective.
 Experts are still urging the public to receive the vaccine, as it is our best shot at ending the COVID-19 pandemic.